awsdocs/aws-cli-user-guide/doc_source/install-virtualenv.md

 + [Install and update the AWS CLI version 1 in a virtual environment](#install-virtualenv-install)

 ## Prerequisites<a name="install-virtualenv-prereqs"></a>
 + Python 2 version 2\.7 or later, or Python 3 version 3\.4 or later\.
+For installation instructions, see the [Downloading Python](https://wiki.python.org/moin/BeginnersGuide/Download) page in Python's *Beginner Guide*\.
 **Important**
 AWS CLI version 1 no longer supports Python versions 2\.6 and 3\.3\.
 All versions of the AWS CLI version 1 released after January 10th, 2020, starting with 1\.17, require Python 2\.7, Python 3\.4, or a later version\.
 This change does not affect the following versions of the AWS CLI: